Differential Graded Categories are k-linear Stable Infinity Categories: Review of -Categories

+We now recall the definition of a stable $\oo$-category.
+There is a close a connection between stable $\oo$-categories and spectral categories.
+On the one hand, for every pair of objects in a stable $\oo$-category one can extract a mapping spectrum.
+On the other hand, given a category enriched in spectra, its category of right modules has a projective model structure and its associated $\oo$-category is stable.

 \begin{defn} An $\oo$-category is stable \cite[1.1.1.9]{HA} if it has finite limits and colimits and pushout and pullback squares coincide \cite[1.1.3.4]{HA}.
-Let $Cat_{\oo}^{ex}$ denote the $\oo$-category of small stable $\oo$-categories and exact functors (i.e., functors which preserve finite limits and colimits) \cite[1.1.4]{HA}.
-The $\oo$-category of exact functors between $A$ and $B$ is denoted by $Fun^{ex}(A, B)$. \end{defn}
+Let $Cat_{\oo}^{ex}$ denote the $\oo$-category of small stable $\oo$-categories and exact functors (i.e. functors which preserve finite limits and colimits) \cite[1.1.4]{HA}.
+The $\oo$-category of exact functors between $A$ and $B$ is denoted by $\Fun^{ex}(A, B)$. \end{defn}

-\begin{rem} For a small stable $\oo$-category $\cC$, the homotopy category $Ho(\cC)$ is triangulated, with the exact triangles determined by the cofiber sequences in $\cC$ \cite[1.1.2.13]{HA}.
-This is why we use the Morita model structure on dg categories (and on $Cat_{Hk-Mod}$). \end{rem}
+\begin{rem} For a small stable $\oo$-category $\cC$, the homotopy category $Ho(\cC)$ is triangulated, with the exact triangles determined by the cofiber sequences in $\cC$ \cite[1.1.2.15]{HA}.
+This is why we use the Morita model structure on dg categories (and on $Cat_{Hk-Mod}$), i.e. fibrant objects in the Morita model structure on dg categories are pretriangulated. \end{rem}